 The AED will check the child’s heart rhythm and decide whether or not to deliver a shock.
 Be sure that no one is touching the child when a shock is delivered.
 Immediately after a shock is delivered, start chest compressions and rescue breathing again.
 It is very important to minimize interruptions of rescue breathing and chest compressions.
 In addition, when doing chest compressions, lift completely off the chest between compressions to allow for chest recoil.

 Take A CPR Class & Learn to Use an AED

-To learn more about how to use an AED, take a community class in CPR for parents and caregivers.
-A class will give you a chance to practice CPR and use an AED.
+To learn more about how to use an AED, take a community or hospital class in CPR for parents and caregivers.
+This class will give you a chance to practice CPR and use an AED.
 Any attempts at CPR when needed are better than nothing.
 But a child’s chance of recovery is greatly improved with high-quality CPR.